k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_8.x.x_Setup.md

-# Fabric 7.x Setup Guide
+# Fabric 8.x Setup Guide

 ##  Fabric Pre-Installation Steps
 For a proper operation, Fabric relies on a few system settings and 3rd party solutions.
 K2view provide optional packages for Cassandra and Kafka to assist with installation, however the vendor installtion packages can be used.

+* System DB (SQlite, PostgreSQL, Cassandra), is required for all installation types.
+    + SQlite can be used with small or DEV enviroments, Support is built in within Fabric, so no intallation needed.
+    + PostgreSQL is Requiered for TDM installation and therfore we recommend to use it also for Fabric SystemDB when Setting up TDM.
+    + Cassandra or equivalent can also be used, and installed seperatly following the product manuals.
+However, to ease the installation, K2view provide a preconfigured package  that can be used.

-Cassandra or equivalent, is needed for all installation types, and Kafka is required only for multi-nodes Fabric environment.
+* Kafka is required only for multi-nodes Fabric environment.

 Follow the below steps, depending on the environment that you plan to use:

-1. Click [here](01_Fabric_7.xx_Installation_intro.md) to get the full list of activities to be performed prior to the installation of the Fabric Environment.
+1. Click [here](01_Fabric_8.xx_Installation_intro.md) to get the full list of activities to be performed prior to the installation of the Fabric Environment.
 Note that this is mandatory and should be performed on each server in the environment.
 2. Click [here](Cassandra_Setup.md) for instructions on how to install a Cassandra instance or a cluster with K2view's supplied package.
 3. Click [here](Kafka_Setup.md) for instructions on how to install a Kafka instance or a cluster with K2view's supplied package.